jeffswartz/opentok-windows-sdk-samples/README.md

 This app shows how to publish a screen-sharing stream to a session.
 This implements a custom video capturer to capturer to capture the screen as the video source for an OpenTok publisher.

+### FrameMetadata

+This app shows how to add metadata to a published stream (and how to retrieve the metadata when subscribing to the stream).